 Fig. 12 Schematic illustration of the identified mechanism of origin creation on the case.
-Actually, glass sheet slides with direction of arrow mark with fixed pin, and relative rubbing direction by pin is opposite (left to right in this figure).
+The glass sheet slides in the direction of the arrow against the fixed pin, and the relative rubbing direction by the pin is in the opposite direction (left to right in this figure).
 Application of the Fracture Analysis for the Cutting Process Optimization The fracture analysis also can be applied to the optimization of cell/glass cutting process.
-Scribe/break method is widely used as glass cutting method.
-The glass sheet first scribed to create median crack with WC wheel as designed.
-Tensile stress is then applied with hitting on back side surface of scribed surface, or, bending to separate the glass sheet by propagation of the median cracks.
-Therefore, glass cutting process using scribe/break method is a controlled breakage, where the crack propagates only along the scribe line.
+Scribe/break method is widely used as a glass cutting method.
+The glass sheet was first scribed to create a median crack with a tungsten carbide wheel.
+Tensile stress is then applied with a force on the back side of the scribed surface, or, bending to separate the glass sheet by propagation of the median cracks.
+Therefore, the glass cutting process using scribe/break method is a controlled breakage, where the crack propagates only along the scribe line.
 Cracks of the glass sheet cutting is the controlled breakage shown in Fig. 13.
-The scribe line, is an origin of the breakage, which crack propagation along with the scribe line is origin of separation of the sheet.
-The fracture analysis is useful tool for the optimization of the process, and/or analyze cause of faulty cutting, cracks run freely.
+The scribe line is an origin of the breakage, which crack propagation along with the scribe line is an origin of separation of the sheet.
+The fracture analysis is a useful tool for the optimization of the process, and/or to analyze the cause of faulty cutting, where cracks run uncontrolled.

 Fig. 13 Schematic illustration of (a) breakage and (b) cutting.
-Only difference between (a) and (b) is origin of crack propagation.
+The only difference between (a) and (b) is the origin of crack propagation.
 Irregularly created damage as origin for breakage (a) and median cracks created with scribing as controlled origin for the cutting (b).
 The typical fracture surface by good cutting (called "Cut surface") is shown in Fig. 14.
-Median crack, approximately 100μ m in depth is uniformly created, and the median crack propagated portion was smooth, due to low and stable breaking force.
+Median crack, approximately 100μm in depth is uniformly created, and the median crack propagated portion was smooth, due to low and stable breaking force.

 Fig. 14 Typical fracture surface by good cutting.
 Median crack depth is stable, and the median crack propagated portion is smooth.
 In contrast to that, Figs. 15 and 16 show some faulty cut surfaces [13].
-When individual LCD cells are separated in the final stages of LCD manufacture, the fracture plane sometimes deviates from the score-line.
+When individual FPD cells are separated in the final stages of FPD manufacture, the fracture plane sometimes deviates from the score-line.
 Even when scoring is done properly, i.e., the median crack is deep enough, this break failure is (also called mis-break) can result from inappropriately applied stress during separation.
 In Fig. 16, although the median crack is deep enough, the fracture surface deviates from the median crack.
-This fact shows that the tensile stress on the opposite surface of the scribed side is higher than that on scribed side.
-The mechanical stress of impact during cell separation process could also provide sufficient additional stress to cause mis-break.
-Fig 16 shows insufficient median cracks often created when the scribe wheel becomes worn or the scribe force too low to maintain the median crack.
-Left side median cracks created uniformly, but on the right side, radial cracks were created.
-The radial crack is created just front of scribe wheel contact portion.
-It is shallower than median crack depth at same scribe load, and wavy surface.
-This crack easily diviated from the scribe line.
-Scribe wheel run from left to right.
+This fact shows that the tensile stress on the opposite surface of the scribed side is higher than that on the scribed side.
+The mechanical stress of impact during the cell separation process could also provide sufficient additional stress to cause mis-break.
+Fig. 16 shows how insufficient median cracks are often created when the scribe wheel becomes worn or the scribe force is too low to maintain the median crack.
+Left side median cracks were created uniformly, but on the right side, radial cracks were created.
+The radial cracks are created just in front of the scribe wheel contact portion.
+They are shallower than median crack depths at the same scribe load, and have a wavy surface.
+This crack easily deviates from the scribe line.
+The scribe wheel runs from left to right.